Tsai16/Space-Invaders/README.md

 # Space-Invaders
 My take on the original game of Space Invaders
-I created this as a project for my AP Computer Science class in high school.
-I used images and sounds from the web to create my game.
+I created this with images and sounds from the web.